domfarolino/os/05-Threads/README.md

 native Windows threads is added at some point :)

-Below is a basic set of steps commonly performed when using the pthreads library to create and manage threads.
+Below is a basic set of steps commonly performed when using the pthreads library to create and manage threads:

  - First, setup the identifiers (`pthread_t`) and attributes (`pthread_attr_t`) for the threads we'll be spinning up.